VivekReddy14/VivekReddy14/README.md

 -->
 # 👋 Hi there, I’m Vivek Reddy

+# 👋 Hi, I’m Vivek Reddy

-I’m a **Full-Stack Software Developer** with 3+ years of experience building scalable applications across fintech, healthcare, and freelance projects.
+I’m a **Full-Stack Software Developer** with 3+ years of professional experience building scalable and impactful software solutions across fintech, healthcare, and freelance domains.

-Currently pursuing my **Master of Information Technology** at RMIT University, Melbourne.
+My journey started with a strong engineering foundation at **BITS Pilani**, where I explored IoT, embedded systems, and data-driven applications.
+Over the years, I’ve worked in **fast-paced startups** and **client projects**, contributing to products that reached thousands of users.

+I thrive in environments where I can design **end-to-end solutions** — from crafting clean, responsive user interfaces to engineering reliable backends and optimizing databases for performance.
+I’m especially interested in **API-driven platforms, cloud-native applications, and analytics dashboards** that turn data into actionable insights.

+Currently, I’m pursuing a **Master of Information Technology at RMIT University, Melbourne**, where I’m sharpening my expertise in software engineering, cloud computing, and data analytics.
+Alongside academics, I continue building projects and freelancing, applying what I learn in real-world scenarios.

+---

+## 🌟 What I’m Passionate About
+- Building software that improves **user experience and operational efficiency**
+- Exploring **scalable architectures** for web and mobile applications
+- Integrating APIs and systems to enable seamless workflows
+- Mentoring and collaborating in team environments

 ---